A Review of Common Indiana State Back Taxes Options

 If a taxpayer has an unpaid tax liability with DOR, they can pay the bill online, through the mail, in person, or on the phone.
 For more details, check out our guide to paying Indiana state taxes.
 The DOR also offers various options in order to assist taxpayers in resolving tax liabilities.
 For instance, options exist to set up a monthly payment or apply for a settlement through the Offer In Compromise program.
 Additionally, certain taxpayers may qualify for non-collection status (called currently not collectible by the IRS) or Innocent Spouse relief in the case of a married individual.

 Below we will discuss these options (not an exhaustive list) with the state of Indiana.
 Throughout this article, we may provide practical tips.
 However, taxpayers should seek the advice of a qualified tax professional.

 Tax Payment Plan

 The DOR will allow taxpayers to set up a monthly tax payment plan to pay their tax liability over time.
-However, the DOR requires that taxpayers have a balance greater than $100 and that businesses owe at least $500.
-Payment plan durations may range from 4 to 60 months (generally 12-36 but changed because of Covid-19).
+However, the DOR requires that individual taxpayers have a balance greater than $100 and that businesses owe at least $500.
+Payment plan durations may range from 4 to 60 months, and you can pay monthly or bi-weekly.
 Some downsides exist when taxpayers set up a payment plan.
 When you don't pay your taxes in full and on-time, the DOR will assess an additional 10% penalty on the balance of the liability plus interest.
-They will continue until the taxpayer’s satisfied the entire balance.
+Interest will continue until the taxpayer has satisfied the entire balance.
 Therefore, some taxpayers may want to consider other options such as using a credit card or a loan to pay their taxes on time -- this allows you to avoid the late payment fee, but you should compare the interest rates of outside financing and the DOR before making a final decision.
 We discuss Indiana tax payment plans here.

 Offer In Compromise